SamWololo/Threatened-Species/README.md

 5/11/18
 I will be running the code and Rmarkdown on a new computer.
 I want to verify whether it is completely reproducible.
 I also noticed that the original Turtle_status (pre-merge) file has lost the outdated IUCN files.
 I don't know why this is, hopefully I can fix it.

+NOTE WHEN EVALUATING: THe Rmarkdown is heavy.
+It only takes a couple of minutes to load, and another 30 seconds to process when it's put out.
+If you click too rapidly/eagerly, it will stop responding.
+Afterwards it works great!!

+I am unable to turn the Rmarkdown into a PDF because the leaflet graph is in latex which is incompatible with the format.